Glossary

 B

-Bid Amount of OBS paid for priority message inclusion.
-Minimum 0.001 OBS.
+Bid Amount of OBS paid for Priority Message inclusion (signed-debit economics).

 C